Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Actions of Unipotent Elements

-\begin{lem} Let $u$ be a unipotent element in $E_7(2^n)$.
-The Jordan blocks of the action of $u$ on the $132$-dimensional Lie algebra module $L(G)'$ are obtained from the action on $L(G)$ by removing a Jordan block of size 1, for every unipotent class. \end{lem}
+\begin{lemma} Let $u$ be a unipotent element in $E_7(2^n)$.
+The Jordan blocks of the action of $u$ on the $132$-dimensional Lie algebra module $L(E_7)^\circ$ are obtained from the action on $L(E_7)$ by removing a Jordan block of size 1, for every unipotent class. \end{lemma}

-We can see from the tables in \cite{lawther1995} that for every unipotent class there is a set of primes $P$ such that, for any prime $p\not\in P$ the partition describing the Jordan block structure is the same.
+We can see from the tables in \cite{lawther1995} that for every unipotent class there is a set of primes $P$ such that, for any prime $p\not\in P$ the partition describing the Jordan block structure on a fixed module $V$ is the same.

-\begin{defn} Let $G$ be an algebraic group and let $M$ be a highest weight module for $G$.
-Let $u$ be a unipotent element of $G$.
-If the Jordan block structure of $u$ on $M$ is the same as for cofinitely many primes, then $u$ is said to be \emph{generic} on $M$. \end{defn}
+\begin{definition} Let $\bG$ be an algebraic group and let $V$ be a highest weight module for $\bG$.
+Let $u$ be a unipotent element of $\bG$ belonging to a unipotent class that exists for all primes.
+If the Jordan block structure of $u$ on $V$ is the same as for cofinitely many primes, then $u$ is said to be \emph{generic} on $V$. \end{definition}

 Thus, informally, the non-generic classes are those where the prime is in the set $P$ described above, where the partition differs from the `usual' one.